Acid attacks in the United Kingdom: Family in Islington, London

 On 8 April 2019, a British family of Chinese origin was attacked in Islington (London) by an unknown assailant.
-The husband and father, a 40-year-old man named Hai, his 36-year-old wife, and their 2-year-old son were sprayed with a corrosive and oxidizing substance while walking along Copenhagen Street, near Charlotte Terrace.
+The husband and father, a 40-year-old man named Hai, his 36-year-old wife, and their 2-year-old son were sprayed with a corrosive and oxidising substance while walking along Copenhagen Street, near Charlotte Terrace.
 Passersby purchased water from a nearby store to pour on the family until medical help arrived.
-The couple suffered burns to their hands and bodies while the child was burned on his face.
+The couple suffered burns to their hands and bodies, while the child was burned on the face.
 No arrests were made.
-A friend of the family said that they believed Hai, who'd been in the United Kingdom for over 20 years, had been targeted.
+A friend of the family said that they believed Hai, who had been in the United Kingdom for over 20 years, had been targeted.